Experience everyday life close to nature and join our community activities in Brakel, Belgium

 There’s an outdoor shower with hot (solar heated, so depending on availability) and cold rainwater.
 We don't use drinking water for the shower, so in dry summers with a lot of volunteers, showering is really 'functional'.

-In winter, water is heated on the stove, and you have to wash from a bucket in the bath top.
+In winter, water is heated on the stove, and you have to wash from a bucket in the bath top, or you use the weakly sauna in the wood-heated log-house bath-house.

 Heating

 All heating is done with home-made rocket-mass-wood stoves.
 Usually, only the kitchen is heated.
 The sleeping area is not.
-We have plenty of blankets and warm water bottles for wintertime.
+We have plenty of blankets and hot water bottles for wintertime.

 In winter, the stove in the kitchen is heated once or twice per day for cooking and/or warmth.
 During this time it is possible to heat water for drinking and washing, which then can also be put into thermoses for later use.